-Down by the water I discovered a small cave (from which I shot the photo above), many interesting rock formations, and, to the right, a series of ropes and handholds leading to what I would assume is a good place to fish or go crabbing.
+Down by the water I soon found a small cave lined with igneous rock formations and, to the right, a series of ropes and handholds leading to what I would assume is a good place to fish or go crabbing.
 Inside the cave I turned to capture the wild shores of Yilan, a primal coastline where the vast forces that shape our world interact in a slow, ponderous symphony of tectonic uplift, orogeny, and erosion.
-I then continued along the coast, ambling over and around many obstacles as I made my way long the coast to a rocky promontory that might be called Zéizǐ’ào 賊仔澳3.
+I then continued along the coast, ambling over and around many obstacles as I made my way long the coast to a rocky promontory that might be called Zéizǐ’ào 賊仔澳4.
 Another rope trail leads over the bare rock face to a short trail through the hardscrabble vegetation above.
 From here you can look back and see the entire bay.

 Back on the other side of the hills I rode around to the beautiful Nèipí Beach 內埤海灘 and an extraordinary view of the uninhabited coastline disappearing over the horizon.
 The beach is actually the seaward side of the sandbar that forms the southern end of Nanfang’ao Harbour.
 Without much effort I rode over the small hill separating the beach from the back of the harbour and started to explore what might be found in the more central part of town.

 The first thing I noticed was the unusual rooftop statue jutting out of Guǎngfǎtàizǐ Temple 廣法太子宮.
 This is almost certainly a representation of Nezha (中文), also known as the Marshal of the Central Altar 中壇元帥 (pinyin: Zhōngtán Yuánshuài) among many other names.
 I continued along the back of the harbour, turned a corner, and a much larger temple came into view.